A full splitting algorithm for fractional programs with structured numerators and denominators: Numerical results

-The rationale behind employing a two-stage approach with different maximum iteration numbers is twofold: the initial stage, with a smaller maximum iteration limit, aims to explore a wider search space to identify a potential vicinity that contains a promising stationary point.
-On the other hand, the subsequent stage, characterized by a larger maximum iteration number, focuses on a more refined local search, striving for increased precision in pinpointing the stationary point.

-We compared Adaptive FSPS-nls with two other reconstruction algorithms, precisely, the ADMM algorithm from \cite{WTNL}, and the clinical standard approach of SART \cite{AK84}.
-The ADMM approach in \cite{WTNL} has been designed to solve the model

-where ${\nabla}$, $P$, ${\h f}$ and ${\cal B}$ are defined as in the introduction, and $\lambda>0$ is the regularization parameter.
-Here, we follow the choice and setup of $\lambda$ as suggested in \cite{WTNL}.

-Each algorithm was initialized with the zero vector, setting the maximum iteration number MaxIt to 3000.
-The stopping criterion for Adaptive FSPS-nls was defined as follows:
+We solved the limited-angle CT reconstruction problem (\ref{CTmodel}) by comparing Adaptive FSPS-nls with the Extrapolated Proximal Subgradient algorithm (e-PSA) from \cite{BDL}, and the Proximity Gradient Subgradient algorithm with Backtracked Extrapolation (PGSA\_{BE}) from \cite{LSZ}.
+We set $\tau=0.1$ and $p=2$ in (\ref{CTmodel}) throughout the numerical tests.
+Each algorithm was initialized with the zero vector (with a safeguard mechanism of computing the denominator of (\ref{PForm}) via $\max(\|\nabla{\h x}\|_2,{\text{eps}})$) and used the same stopping criterion defined by:

 where ${\text{eps}}$ represents the machine precision.
-We utilized the default settings for the ADMM algorithm as in \cite{WTNL}.
-Regarding the SART algorithm \cite{AK84}, we conducted 5000 iterations.

-We assessed performance based on two metrics: the root mean squared error (RMSE) and the overall structural similarity index (SSIM) \cite{WBSS}.
-RMSE is defined as (see \cite{WTNL}):

-where ${\h u}$ and ${\h v}$ represent the recovered and ground truth images, respectively, and $N$ denotes the total number of pixels.
-SSIM is computed as the mean of local similarity indices:
+We also adopted a {\it two-stage approach with a warm start strategy}, where the last iterate of the first stage served as the initial point for the second stage. \footnote{The rationale behind employing a two-stage approach with different maximum iteration numbers was twofold: the initial stage, with a smaller maximum iteration limit, aims to explore a wider search space to identify a potential vicinity that contains a promising stationary point.
+The subsequent stage, characterized by a larger maximum iteration number, focuses on a more refined local search, striving for increased precision in pinpointing the stationary point.} The warm start will be beneficial for solving the imaging processing problem, but it clearly also requires careful parameter tuning for two phases.